-There are several formuations of the Brauer group and its elements Brauer classes on a scheme.
-One way is to define them as Azumaya algebras under Morita equivalence, which we had done in the last section; another way is to represent them by twisted sheaves \cite{caldararu2}, whose projectivizations are projective bundles that are locally trivial in the \'{e}tale topology, namely the Brauer-Severi varieties.
-We will now construct a projective bundle on $\mathscr{Y}$ and $\mathscr{Y}/\mathbb{Z}_2$ and show that it represents the Azumaya algebra $\widetilde{Cl}$.
+There are several formulations of the Brauer group and its elements Brauer classes on a scheme.
+One way is to define them as Azumaya algebras under Morita equivalence, another way is to represent them by twisted sheaves \cite{caldararu2}, whose projectivizations are projective bundles that are locally trivial in the \'{e}tale topology, namely the Severi-Brauer varieties.
+We will now construct projective bundles on $\mathscr{Y}$ and $\widehat{\mathscr Y}$ and show that they represents the Azumaya algebra $\widetilde{Cl}$.
 This gives us the connection between the Clifford algebra and the base space.
-(In contrast, the derived equivalence itself has little relevance to the base space.)\\ \\ To construct the Brauer class on $\Spec A \backslash 0$ as a projective bundle involves several steps: \begin{enumerate}[(1)] \item Construct two $\mathbb{P}^1$-bundles on $\Spec A_\pm \backslash 0$ from the data of $q^\pm$. \item Construct a $\mathbb{P}^3$-bundle on $\Spec A \backslash 0$ from the two $\mathbb{P}^1$-bundles. \item Exhibit an isomorphism from the projectivization of the Clifford module to the $\mathbb{P}^1$-bundle. \end{enumerate}
+We will work on $\Spec A \backslash 0$ and our constructions will be equivariant with respect to the action of the group $G$.